msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 1. Make sure your tools are up to date.
     1. Run `repo sync -j8`
-    1. Run `./update_chroot`
-1.  (chroot 1) Run `$ sudo servod --board=$BOARD` where `$BOARD` is the code
-    name of the board you are testing.
-For example: `$ sudo servod --board=eve`.
-    If you forget to do that, or use the wrong board, some tests may fail.
-There is also a `model` option that is needed by some models.
+1. Start [servod].
+Be sure to pass the `-b` and `-m` flags.
+If you are using both [CCD] and [servo micro] or [c2d2], add `-- -D full` to your `start-servod` command.
-1. Go into a second chroot
+1. Enter chroot
 1. Try to ssh to your board (`ssh $DUT_IP) within the chroot and make sure it works.
 If it doesn't, figure that out first.
 Googlers look at [SshHelp].

-1.  (chroot 2) Run the `firmware_FAFTSetup` test to verify basic functionality and ensure that your setup is correct.
+1.  (chroot) There are very few tests left in autotest, and soon will be none, but autotest can still run both TAST and Autotests.
-1. If test_that is in `/usr/bin`, the syntax is `$ /usr/bin/test_that --autotest_dir ~/trunk/src/third_party/autotest/files/ --board=$BOARD $DUT_IP firmware_FAFTSetup`
+1. If test_that is in `/usr/bin`, the syntax is `$ /usr/bin/test_that --autotest_dir ~/trunk/src/third_party/autotest/files/ --board=$BOARD $DUT_IP suite:faft_ec`
-1. Run the `firmware.Fixture.normal` test to verify tast tests are working also. `tast run --var=servo=localhost:9999 $DUT_IP firmware.Fixture.normal`

 You can omit the --autotest_dir if you have built packages for the board and want to use the build version of the tests, i.e.:

-(chroot) `$ ./build_packages --board=$BOARD` where `$BOARD` is the code name of the board under test (chroot) `$ /usr/bin/test_that --board=$BOARD $DUT_IP firmware_FAFTSetup`
+(chroot) `$ ./build_packages --board=$BOARD` where `$BOARD` is the code name of the board under test (chroot) `$ /usr/bin/test_that --board=$BOARD $DUT_IP suite:faft_ec`

 ### PVS Setup Confirmation {#pvs-setup-confirmation}

 This setup confirmation section is for the PVS workflow if using chroot go back to [Setup Confirmation].
+Use of PVS host should be confirmed with project TAM.

 1. Ensure you have a PVS Host setup by following the [PVS - Partner Setup Guide]
-1. Ensure you have updated your servo and c2d2 or servo micro firmware by following [PVS - Updating the Servo Firmware]
+1. Ensure you have updated your servo and C2D2 or servo micro firmware by following [PVS - Updating the Servo Firmware]
 1. To get setup to run FAFT tests, on your PVS host run (for more info on PVS arguments see [PVS User Guide]):
     1. `(outside container) shop unpack -d <DUT_IP> --servo-serial <servo serial> [--milestone <milestone> --chromeos-version <chromeOS version>]`
     1. `(outside container) docker attach pvs`
-1. Run `firmware_FAFTSetup` and `firmware.Fixture.rec` test to verify basic functionality and ensure that your setup is correct. `(inside container) pvs run --qual-type firmware --test-plan-name RO/RW --filter "sys-fw-0024,test:tast.firmware.Fixture.rec|firmware_FAFTSetup"`
+1. Run a test to verify basic functionality and ensure that your setup is correct. `(inside container) pvs run --qual-type firmware --test-plan-name RO/RW --filter "sys-fw-0024,test:tast.firmware.Fixture.rec"`

 ### Sample Commands {#sample-commands}